 There is no doubt that bear bags have their limitations, particularly when it comes to preventing mouse and other small mammal damage in shelters, but ounce for ounce, bear bags provide reliable protection from animal predation when used properly and in the correct location.

-The Ursack is a bear bag made out of kevlar fabric which is tough enough to prevent most bears and smaller animals from getting out your food.
+The Ursack is a bear bag made of kevlar fabric which is tough enough to prevent most bears and smaller animals from getting out your food.
 Unlike a bear bag, it does not have to be hung from a tree, but it’s useful to tie it down so that a bear doesn’t drag it away.
-Ursacks are not approved in many backcountry areas as a replacement for bear canisters, although they have proponents who believe they should be.
+Ursacks are now approved in many backcountry areas as a replacement for bear canisters.
 Be sure to check with local authorities before relying on it instead of a bear canister.

-In 2007, I used an 7.5 oz.
-Ursack as bear protection on many east coast backpacking trips and personally think it’s a great solution, particularly when you are concerned about rodent or small mammals stealing your food in trail shelters.
-I’ve since gravitated to a simple ultralight bear bag, mostly due to weight considerations.
-However, if you just can’t get the hang of hanging a bear bag, or you keep getting hit by THE rock, you might try using an Ursack instead.
+I’ve used a 7.5 oz.
+Ursack as bear protection since 2007 and think it’s a great solution, particularly when you are concerned about rodent or small mammals stealing your food in trail shelters.
+If you just can’t get the hang of hanging a bear bag, or you keep getting hit by THE rock, try using an Ursack instead.

 Most Popular Searches